maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 - [Numbering In Style][]
 - [CSS3 ordered list styles][CSS3 OL]

-TIP: It's good practice to start developing an organized bookmark list of CSS how to's.
-Every time I find an article that I think I may use I bookmark it under a category the defines it.
-I always rename the bookmark to include  the articles date beginning with the year.
-This way I can decide what is more relevant today since standards change, but old articles have pearls of wisdom too.
-Here is an example related to lists:
+TIP: It's good practice to start curating an organized bookmark list of CSS how to's.
+Every time I find an article that I think I may use or want to reference, I bookmark it under a category the defines it and similar articles.
+I always rename the bookmark with the articles date beginning with the year.
+This way I can decide what is more relevant today since standards change (old articles have pearls of wisdom too).
+Here is an example related to our how to links above:

 ![][Lists]

-With some styles:
+After reviewing the articles I come up with an idea.
+I like how some of the articles use an ordered lists numbers as a design element.
+Using this concept and adding a `box-shadow` I style my list:
 <br>
 <br>
 <br>